How to Live with Your Puppy or New Dog

 Get your dog used to loud noises and odd-looking items by walking over to them.
 This will make them seem unimportant.

-When introducing your dog to a new behavior, keep distractions to a minimum so your dog can focus on that particular behavior.
+When introducing your new dog to a new behavior, keep distractions to a minimum so your dog can focus on that particular behavior.

 When teaching a new command, reinforce that command by praising your dog often when he obeys, like “good sit” and “good down”.

-Say commands only once, so your dog won’t get desensitized to hearing it repeatedly and decide to ignore you.
+Say commands only once, so your new dog won’t get desensitized to hearing it repeatedly and decide to ignore you.

 Correct behaviors with a “correction reprimand”, not a “positive behavior command”.
 This keeps each communication black and white, with no misunderstandings.